McScratchey

 Additionally, Amazon Luna offers channels featuring curated game collections that can be accessed on demand and seamlessly switched between during gameplay.
 Amazon Luna provides a 7-day free trial and a selection of monthly free games for Prime members to play at no extra cost.

-GeForce NOW is a cloud gaming service that allows you to play games from your library or purchase new ones.
-The service offers high-quality graphics and low latency for a seamless gaming experience.
-Plus, it integrates with popular game stores like Steam and Epic Games, allowing you to access your purchased games without additional fees.
+GeForce NOW is a cloud gaming service that offers smooth responsiveness, allowing you to play games from your library or purchase new ones for the best experience.
+The service ensures a seamless, immersive gaming experience with high-quality graphics and low latency.

 3. Parsec Gaming